nodejitsu/handbook/content/databases/redis.md

 client.ping(function ping(err) { });
 ```

-There's more dedicated documentation available in the the
+There's more dedicated documentation available in the [node-redis][node-redis]
-[node-redis][node-redis] Github repository.
+Github repository.

-## Connecting to redis using the IrisCouch Redis module
+## Connecting to Redis using the IrisCouch Redis module

-The `iris-redis` client is a wrapper for the orfginal `redis` client which makes it
+The `iris-redis` client is a wrapper for the original `redis` client which makes it
 easier to connect to the IrisCouch Redis servers.
 In addition to that it
 provides you with the option to upgrade your connection to a direct connection
 to reduce the latency between the database and your application.
 Please note
-that this only works if you are in the same datacenter.
+that this only works if you are in the same data center.

 ```bash
 npm install iris-redis --save
 ```

-If you want to learn more about this special IrisCouch redis module take a look
+If you want to learn more about this special IrisCouch Redis module take a look
 at the [iris-redis][iris-redis] Github repository.

 [node-redis]: https://github.com/mranney/node_redis#readme